 How Do You Brush Frenchies?

 Brushing your French Bulldog is healthy for them!
-The action of brushing stimulates the skin, aiding in circulation, sloughing off dead skin cells and encouraging dead hair to shed out and make way for new hair growth.
+Weekly brushing stimulates the skin, aiding in circulation, sloughing off dead skin cells and encouraging dead hair to shed out and make way for new hair growth.
 These tips will help you brush your Frenchie correctly.